2Abendsegler/GClh/docu/faq.md

 <br>

 <a id="8-en"></a>
-## 5. Where can I get help to GClh?
+## 8. Where can I get help to GClh?
-Wenn du Hilfe zum GClh benötigst, oder wenn du Fragen zum GClh hast, dann kannst du dich in folgenden Foren melden:
+If you need help with the GClh, or if you have questions about the GClh, you can create a note in the following forums:
 <ul>
 	<li>
 		<a href="https://geoclub.de/forum/viewforum.php?f=117">Geoclub Forum</a>